This guide described the different elements on the MapBrowser page for US users:

 The scale bar will automatically respond to the zoom level you are at.
 If you click it, it will switch between meters and feet, which changes the scale bar length slightly.

 Note that the same unit length may appear at different zoom levels, but the scale bar size will be different.
-Do not use the scale bar to measure objects because of the reasons outlined in this document; use the Measure tools instead.
+Do not use the scale bar to measure objects because of the reasons outlined in this article; use the Measure tools instead.